-As soon as possible after arrival the International Registrar or International Student Assistant will take the student to their new homestay accommodation and arrange for the student to meet the homestay family and settle in.
+As soon as possible after arrival the Head of Admissions or Assistant to Head of Admissions will take the student to their new homestay accommodation and arrange for the student to meet the homestay family and settle in.
 Where the student arrives with family members or friends, these will also be invited to visit the homestay and meet the homestay family.